JP Morgan slashes price target on TAL Education Group [TAL] – find out why.

-TAL Education Group [NYSE: TAL] price surged by 8.23 percent to reach at $0.32.
+TAL Education Group [NYSE: TAL] slipped around -0.68 points on Monday, while shares priced at $3.26 at the close of the session, down -17.26%.
 The company report on October 13, 2022 that TAL Education Group to Announce Second Quarter of Fiscal Year 2023 Financial Results on October 28, 2022.

 Top 5 Cheap Stocks to Own Right Now